Adversarial Sticker: A Stealthy Attack Method in the Physical World: Experiments and Results

 {\textbf{Implementation}: We use { {\tt dlib}} library to extract 81 feature points of the face and fill the effective region to generate mask $M^{F}$. $d$ is equal to 2 in our case. $\theta_{1}$ refers to the index of the pasting position in the indexed set of valid points { $V\!:=\!\left\{(i, j) \mid M_{i j}^{F}\!=\!1\right\}$} and $\theta_{2}$ is the rotation angle.
 We set $r$ equal to 8.
 The default $l$ is equal to 1, and $l$ is increased if the corresponding point in the parameter space has already been accessed.

-Other parameters are set as $P = 120$, $T = 30$, $\alpha = 0.5$, $\rho = 20$ and $\delta = 10$.}
+{In addition, we refer to the setting in \cite{one-pixel} and set $\alpha$ of Eq. (\ref{eq:cross}) to 0.5.
+To ensure the balance between the two terms in Eq. (\ref{eq:update_j}), we set $\rho = 20$.
+For the maximum number of iterations $T$, we set it to 30 based on the experience.
+For the population size $P$, we set it to 80, 100, 120, and 140 respectively and perform some simple verifications, and find that when $P$ increases from 120 to 140, there is no obvious improvement in the success rate.
+Since the increase of $P$ will introduce a higher query cost, we set $P = 120$ in the subsequent experiments.
+The threshold value $\delta$ is used to judge whether the probability difference reaches a small value, so we empirically set it to a small number (i.e. $\delta = 10$).}}